 We chose Raasay because of the exciting prospect it offers.
-Building from scratch on the site of Borodale House, a disused Victorian hotel, we had the freedom to create a pioneering island distillery with arguably the best view in Scotland.
+Building from scratch on the site of Borodale House, a disused Victorian building, we had the freedom to create a pioneering island distillery with arguably the best view of any in Scotland.

 Working with local crofters, we are growing barley in a nearby field, the first time in over 40 years.
 We intend to expand such collaboration across Raasay, while using local peat to dry the barley, enabling us to eventually craft a special release of 100% Isle of Raasay single malt.